-Article by Ian Leahy, reprinted with permission from American Forests Magazine, Fall 2017 VIBRANT CITIES LAB: A State-of-the-Art Platform to Help City Leaders Harness Urban Forests America’s cities are experiencing a period of remarkable and exhilarating renewal.
-City governments, community groups, nonprofits like American Forests, universities and many other institutions are all working to help shape … Read More
+Article by Ian Leahy, excerpts reprinted with permission from American Forests Magazine, Fall 2017 VIBRANT CITIES LAB: A State-of-the-Art Platform to Help City Leaders Harness Urban Forests America’s cities are experiencing a period of remarkable and exhilarating renewal.
+City governments, community groups, nonprofits like American Forests, universities and many other institutions are all working to help … Read More

 Why Tree Canopy?

 Trees and forests play a vital role in protecting and restoring our Chesapeake Bay watershed.
 Whatever size your community, your local tree canopy provides an array of benefits that we often take for granted.
 Trees create healthy, vibrant communities – cleaning the air, reducing stormwater pollution, providing shade and energy savings, nurturing wildlife, and enhancing the local economy and quality of life.